-At this moment in time the telescopic antenna can be moved slowly in any direction: forward, left, right and in reverse.
-The telescopic antenna must remain in a vertical position.
-The telescopic antenna will not properly detect objects if it is rotated on it's own axis or if it is not vertical.
+At this moment in time the control unit can be moved slowly in any direction: forward, left, right and in reverse.
+The control unit must remain in a vertical position.
+The control unit will not properly detect objects if it is rotated on it's own axis or if it is not vertical.

 As soon as a strong signal is detected, the values in the image will grow and be at a peak when it is directly over the object that is being detected.
-Most of the times this technique is used to detect small surface objects.
+Most of the times this technique is used to detect small subsurface objects.
 This is helpful for clearing away objects, which can make a better scan when using the "3D Ground Scan" mode.

-Should the signal become unstable, stop the telescopic antenna and hold it vertical and still.
-Then push the multifunction button so that the unit can perform a ground balance.
+Should the signal become unstable, stop moving the control unit and hold it vertical and still.
+Then push the trigger button so that the unit can perform a ground balance.
 Once the unit has re-balanced itself, you can continue on with your scanning.
 This task can be performed as often as you like or as is needed.